brutuscat2/BrutusPanel/README.md

 - Add login script (done)
 - Add login checks (done, not tested)
 - Add way to read servers from MySQL
-- Instead of navbar on each page, use php include (Done, 95% working)
+- Instead of navbar on each page, use php include (Done, not tested, but I'm confident in it)
 - Add checks to make sure you can't access other servers
 - Make a module for RTK so the CP can interface with the MC server, and do a lot of cool stuff.